Lewis-Matt/database-exercises/notes/sessionsAndCookies.md

 Both the request object and the session object have getAttribute and setAttribute methods, and you will be using both.
 It is important not to confuse the two.
 In general, the request object (and any attributes you set on it) is only available for one HTTP request, but the session object persists for much longer (until the user closes the browser or the server is restarted).

 ## Restricting Public Access to JSPs
 We can store information in our sessions and use that to restrict access to different parts of our application.
 For example, imagine we have a web application with an admin dashboard that should only be available to admin users.
-When a user logs in, we can store information about whether or not the user is an admin in the session.
+When a user logs in, we can store information about whether the user is an admin in the session.

 Inside of LoginServlet.java: